JazzBaba/JazzBook/README.md

 * Login with facebook
 * Check your albums
 * Fill free to Downloaded Single ,Multiple or All Albums
-* Do not want west your local spac? store into your google drive which ever you want
+* Do not wan't to west your local space? store into your google drive which ever you want.

 ### What do you need to run this